wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 sharers should set successor vectors individually, as the write operation in WAR dependency can only be committed after all readers commit.
 For RAW, all readers can commit as long as the writer commits.

+On commit instruction, the processor first waits for its predecessor vector to clear.
+In the meantime, the processor stalls its instruction stream while continuing to react to coherence and commit/abort requests.
+Once the vector is clear, the committing processor sends the commit signal to all its successor processors and successor directories.
+The directory then forwards the signal to all successors in the successor vector in the directory.
+On receiving a commit signal, all processors inspect their SVB caches, and merges the modification of the committing processor into the non-speculative cache line.
+In case the commit signal arrives out-of-order, the signal is buffer until the modification of the committing processor is the earliest in the SVB entry.